Cod, Atlantic Cod

 Marine Stewardship Council (MSC)

 The Icelandic cod stock is assessed by ICES as being at sustainable levels or healthy and is being harvested sustainably.
 Fishing is prohibited in areas where numbers of small cod (less than 55cm) within the catch exceed 25%.
 Discarding is prohibited in Iceland as the whole catch must be landed.
 To increase the sustainability of the fish you buy choose line-caught or seine netted fish.
 When buying longline-caught cod, ask for fish caught using ‘seabird-friendly’ methods.
 See Fishing Methods for details.
-The longline, handline and Danish seine fishery for cod in Iceland’s EEZ was certified to the Marine Stewardship Council (MSC) standard as an environmentally responsible fishery in June 2011.
+The cod fishery, including, longline, gillnet, handline, demersal trawl and Danish seine fisheries, (Iceland Sustainable Fisheries Group), in Iceland’s EEZ has been certified to the Marine Stewardship Council (MSC) standard as an environmentally responsible fishery since April 2012.

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.